Youth unemployment

 By area

-Percentage of 16 to 24 year olds who were unemployed, by region (UK, 2018 to 2021 combined)
+Percentage of 16 to 24 year olds who were unemployed, by region (UK, 2014 to 2024 combined)

-41 regions in the UK are ranked from the lowest to highest percentages.
+41 regions in the UK are ranked from the lowest to highest values.
 They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (lowest) to 5 (highest).

 The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for each region is highly likely to be within.
 In many cases the confidence intervals overlap.
 This suggests differences between specific regions may not be statistically significant.

+The regional estimates have a large margin of error – do not rank or compare specific regions.
 See the composite indices for more precise estimates and to understand overall regional patterns.

 Q1 - Lowest 20%